“Our biggest problem is that the board isn’t active!”

 2. Ensure that All Event/Projects/Tasks Directly Align with Strategic Plan Goals and Outcomes

-If you don’t have one, that is a definite area for development.
+If you don’t have a strategic plan, that is a definite area for development.
 If you do have one, make sure it is up to date, relevant, and that board/staff all agree and understand that the document literally represents the organization’s current work plan.
+Engaging board member with an agreed upon strategic plan is critical.

 3. Establish Effective Communication Between the Board Chair and Executive Director